SarahLasaracina/personal/Transmit-security-assessment/GetStyleAPI.md

 ## In-context example

 In the JSON stylesheet above, for an API query referencing the `["list-item", "hover"]` tag, multiple style rules apply:
-- First rule applies as its `"list-item"` tag matches the query tag partially.
+- the first rule applies as its `"list-item"` tag matches the query tag partially.
-- Second rule applies as its `["list-item", "hover"]` tag matches the query tag totally.
+- the second rule applies as its `["list-item", "hover"]` tag matches the query tag totally.

 As both styles reference the `BackgroundColor` property, the BackgroundColor style of the second rule takes precedence because it is the last one referenced in the stylesheet.

-As a result, the properties on screen are:
+As a result, the applied properties are:
 - First rule's `tintColor`
 - Second rule's `BackgroundColor` (note that the property refers to the `primary-color` from the In this example, the `values` collection)